Aboriginal Health Ethics Committee

-The Western Australian Aboriginal Health Ethics Committee (WAAHEC) is 1 of 3 Aboriginal specific Human Research Ethics Committee (HREC) and is recognised and registered with the National Health and Medical Research Council (NHMRC) the peak ethics body in Australian Health and Ethics Committee (AHEC).
+The Western Australian Aboriginal Health Ethics Committee (WAAHEC) is 1 of 3 Aboriginal specific Human Research Ethics Committee (HREC) and is recognised and registered with the National Health and Medical Research Council (NHMRC).

 The WAAHEC was established to promote and support quality research that will be reflective of the needs of the community, as there was concerns with the increased research being conducted in Aboriginal communities in Western Australia.
 The WAAHEC’s objectives are to effectively monitor ethically sound, culturally appropriate, determine priorities to the research and ensure the benefits to Aboriginal people.

 Please Note: Terminology used in WAAHEC Applications should read Aboriginal and / or Torres Strait Islander people / communities

 Preliminary community consultation: find out what the priorities of the community / organisation are;